-But when Seb set eyes on the Little Mermaid statue in Copenhagen, that sealed the deal and swimming like a mermaid in tropical waters became his #1 life long ambition!
+Well, in fact, you can, in mermaid schools in Gran Canaria, Florida, and Copenhagen – the latter even has a bronze statue devoted to The Little Mermaid.
+When Seby first set eyes on the famous statue in Copenhagen, that sealed the deal, and swimming like a mermaid in tropical waters became his #1 lifelong bucket list ambition!

 Boracay is one of the few places in Asia where you can learn to swim like a mermaid.
-So for Sebastien’s birthday in May 2015, his life long wish came true and we took a mermaid swimming lesson with the excellent Philippines Mermaid Swimming Academy.
+So we decided to make Seby's lifelong wish come true and take a mermaid swimming lesson with the Boracay Mermaid Swimming Academy.

 Swimming like a mermaid is also about being graceful and elegant.
-Unfortunately Stefan was more like a clumsy whale trying to dive, but birthday boy Sebastien didn’t do too badly:
+Unfortunately, I looked more like a clumsy whale trying to dive, but birthday boy Seby didn’t fare too badly.

 How to pose like as a mermaid